TypeStrong/typedoc-site/guides/options.md

 $ typedoc --theme default
 ```

-Specify the theme that should be used.
+Specify the theme name that should be used.
 TypeDoc 0.22 contains architectural changes which breaks themes developed for TypeDoc 0.21 and earlier.

 ### lightHighlightTheme / darkHighlightTheme